georgehenderson/lavaca-devtools/README.md

-lavaca-devtools
+Lavaca DevTools
 ===============

 Chrome DevTools extension for debugging Lavaca apps.
-This extension adds sidebars to the elements tab to inspect Lavaca objects.
-It also adds a Lavaca pane for analysing view hierarchy and inspecting models.
+Adds a Lavaca tab to chrome dev tools that allows you to visualize view hierarchy, inspect models, and view defined routes.
+This extension also adds a view and model sidebar to the elements panel for quick debugging.

 Installation